Font Converter

 Cache Busting with Versioned Filenames

 When using long cache times, you need a way to force users to download updated fonts.
 Version the filename instead of using query strings.
+Serving fonts in WOFF2 format also means smaller files to cache and re-download when you do push updates, keeping the cost of cache busting low.

 /* Good: Version in filename */